CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Hubs

-In the end – hubs are the thing that spins.
-And as my friend says, “what spins on the bike has to be high-quality.”
+High-quality hubs are often overlooked.
+But they are as important as quality spokes, rims, etc. In the end, hubs are what spin.
+And as my friend says, “What spins on the bike has to be high-quality.”

 Most Chinese wheelsets come with certain hubs, so you can’t choose hubs from a different brand, for example.